Getting started: The pyvela

 :

-from pyvela import SPNTA, Vela
+from pyvela import SPNTA, Vela, pyvela_plot

 import numpy as np